-A. The Traditional View of CIAT's Organizational Culture
+A The Traditional View of CIAT's Organizational Culture

-An early draft of CIAT's strategic plan, which was more discursive on the subject than the final version, states:
+An early draft of CIAT's strategic plan, which was more discursive on the subject than the final version, states

-"There must be that something extra--that quality that makes of CIAT an entity that is much stronger than the sum of its parts would suggest.
+There must be that something extra--that quality that makes of CIAT an entity that is much stronger than the sum of its parts would suggest.
 It is the combination of pride in the institution, the realization that what is at stake is the well-being of millions of people, the pursuit of excellence in all aspects of CIAT life, mutual respect and trust, and the collective desire to ensure success in its mission.
-This has come to be referred to as the 'CIAT Spirit.'
-Management is committed to do what is required to maintain or, if possible, even to accelerate the momentum of this spirit..."
+This has come to be referred to as the 'CIAT Spirit.
+Management is committed to do what is required to maintain or, if possible, even to accelerate the momentum of this spirit.

-Management, in conversations with members of the EMR Panel, further defined the CIAT Spirit as involving an emphasis on excellence and relevance; participatory management and extensive communication; delegation that implies trust, responsibility, and fairness; flexibility without a strong hierarchical overlay; and motivation based on respect for the individual.
-This is not a careless use of words; it is a deep-seated belief.
-Lest it be merely taken as given, however, management determined to put the CIAT Spirit to the test.
+Management, in conversations with members of the EMR Panel, further defined the CIAT Spirit as involving an emphasis on excellence and relevance, participatory management and extensive communication, delegation that implies trust, responsibility, and fairness, flexibility without a strong hierarchical overlay, and motivation based on respect for the individual.
+This is not a careless use of words, it is a deep-seated belief.
+Lest it be merely taken as given, however, management determined to put the CIAT Spirit to the test

-B. Managing Culture: The Culture Audit
+B Managing Culture: The Culture Audit

 About a year ago, a staff team was assembled to work with a consultant on the design of a culture audit that would test the beliefs, assumptions, values, and norms of the Center for their validity, strength, and representativeness at various staff levels and work areas.
-The audit was to provide a baseline against which future remedial actions could be After a series of group exercises and in-depth measured. interviews with members of selected groups in the CIAT community, a stratified and randomly selected sample of personnel was presented with a comprehensive survey instrument that contained a series of positive statements. were asked to state whether or not they agreed with the statement and to indicate the degree of agreement; they were also asked to indicate the degree to which the truth of the statement affected them in their own jobs.

-By determining where there is disagreement about the existence of a value that management considers important--most particulary in those cases where the value is not shared but is shown to be of job-related importance, CIAT management hopes to have the opportunity to take corrective action.
+The audit was to provide a baseline against which future remedial actions could be measured.
+After a series of group exercises and in-depth interviews with members of selected groups in the CIAT community, a stratified and randomly selected sample of personnel was presented with a comprehensive survey instrument that contained a series of positive statements.
+Participants were asked to state whether or not they agreed with the statement and to indicate the degree of agreement, they were also asked to indicate the degree to which the truth of the statement affected them in their own jobs shown to be of job-related importance, CIAT management hopes to have the opportunity to take corrective action.
 A positive impact on the value might be stimulated, for example, by changes in policies or procedures, by improved communication, by training, etc.

+By determining where there is disagreement about the existence of a value that management considers important--most particularly in those cases where the value is not shared but is

-At the time this report was prepared, initial findings were available but not fully analyzed.
-Nonetheless, a few are quoted here to give the reader a flavor of the exercise.
+At the time this report was prepared, initial findings were available but not fully analyzed Nonetheless, a few are quoted here to give the reader a flavor of the exercise

-Listed below is a selection of statements that appear to be strongly endorsed by employees throughout the Center, and that also appear to be of importance to all respondents in carrying out their work:
+Listed below is a selection of statements that appear to be strongly endorsed by employees throughout the Center, and that also appear to be of importance to all respondents in carrying out their work

-We accomplish our objectives.
+- We accomplish our objectives

-Excellence in performance is the norm.
+- Excellence in performance is the norm

-Relations between employees are cordial.
+- Relations between employees are cordial

-CIAT people strive to get ahead.
+- CIAT people strive to get ahead

-Relations between bosses and subordinates are good.
+- Relations between bosses and subordinates are good

-Frequent internal consultations facilitate our work.
+- Frequent internal consultations facilitate our work

-Everyone knows what he/she is supposed to do.
+- Everyone knows what he/she is supposed to do

-Resources in the work place are sufficient to get the job done.
+- Resources in the work place are sufficient to get the job done

-We have good people.
+- We have good people

-Following is a list of statements on which there was relatively less agreement but that deal with issues that are considered to be of high importance in discharging the duties of the respondents:
+Following is a list of statements on which there was relatively less agreement but that deal with issues that are considered to be of high importance in discharging the duties of the respondents